manderin87/FootballScores/README.md

 # FootballScores

-The Alexandria app allows the user to view past, current and future Football Scores and fixtures.
+The Football Scores app allows the user to view past, current and future Football Scores and fixtures.

 # Getting Started